 Let’s look at a practical example of how the digestive system is supposed to work, and what sorts of problems come up when it gets damaged.
 Let’s use wheat or dairy intolerance as our illustration.

 Almost everybody these days knows someone who can’t eat wheat or dairy without problems.
 Leave me a comment below if you know someone like this.

 The digestive process of wheat and dairy proteins is designed to happen in two phases:

-I also think it is so exciting that there is a way to help people with these mental and health issues.
-Once the beneficial bacteria is properly restored through a protocol like the GAPS diet, Dr. Natasha says taht many people can go back to having properly prepared wheat and diary, without their symptoms returning.
+I also think it is so exciting that Dr. Natasha says there is a way to help people with these mental and health issues.
+Once the beneficial bacteria is properly restored through a protocol like the GAPS diet, Dr. Natasha says that many people can go back to having properly prepared wheat and diary, without their symptoms returning.